harrypmdev/online-book-reader/README.md

 <a href="https://jigsaw.w3.org/css-validator/validator" target="_blank">W3C CSS validator</a>, no issues.
 - All of project's HTML files checked with
 <a href="https://validator.w3.org/nu/#textarea" target="_blank">W3C HTML validator</a>, by taking final HTML
-code produced by server and inputting to validator as Django Templating code itself cannot be validated.
+code produced by the server and inputting to validator as Django Templating code itself cannot be validated.
 No issues except minor issues produced by crispy forms on registration page.
 <br><br>